 - Depression, which often includes symptoms such as chronic fatigue, poor concentration, and sleep disturbances;

 - Fibromyalgia, a condition common among middle-aged women, which is often misdiagnosed as being a rheumatoid condition, lupus or chronic fatigue syndrome;

 - Thyroid disease, which can cause muscle weakness, fatigue, and weight fluctuations, which is commonly misdiagnosed as depression;

 - Lyme disease, a bacterial infection caused by a tick bite, can produce symptoms such as muscle and joint pain, fever, and stiffness.
 Patients often suffer symptoms of the disease for over a year before finally receiving a proper diagnosis; and

-- Celiac disease, with symptoms including gastrointestinal problems, joint pain and headaches, is commonly misdiagnosed as irritable bowel syndrome.
-Eighty-three percent of people suffering with celiac disease are not diagnosed, or are misdiagnosed with other conditions.
+- Celiac disease, with symptoms including gastrointestinal problems, joint pain, and headaches, is commonly misdiagnosed as irritable bowel syndrome.
+Eighty-three percent of people suffering from celiac disease are not diagnosed or are misdiagnosed with other conditions.